staticarus/cpp-cardgame/README.md

 A project made with a friend in 2021 for a school assignment.
 This is a UNO-like card game written in C++11, playable in the console, and there is also a SQLite database to store various information (games, players and scores, cards played).

-Compilator used is MinGW/g++ which have to be installed first, then run `AutoLunch.bat` to launch the main game.
+Compilator used is MinGW/g++ which has to be installed first, then run `AutoLunch.bat` to launch the main game.

 Database used is a portable SQLite `parties.db` file, that you can run with `AutoSQL.bat` (you need the sqlite3.o and .h files from the corresponding library).
 - - -